Hard Rock Music Archives

-Sepultura (1984-present) is a Thrash Metal band from Belo Horizonte, Brazil.
+Sepultura (1984-present): a Thrash Metal band from Belo Horizonte, Brazil.

-epultura started in Belo Horizonte, Brazil in 1984.
-Influenced by bands like Slayer, Hellhammer, Celtic Frost, Kreator, Sodom, Megadeth, Exodus, Exciter and Venom, they developed their harsh sound and even dropped out of school.
+tarting in Belo Horizonte, Brazil in 1984, Sepultura formed influenced by bands like Slayer, Hellhammer, Celtic Frost, Kreator, Sodom, Megadeth, Exodus, Exciter and Venom.
+Under these influences, they developed their harsh sound and even dropped out of school.
 They were first presented to the world on a split EP with Overdose in 1985 called Bestial Devastation.
 Sepultura (Portuguese for "grave") took their name, not from the dictionary, but from the Motorhead song Dancing On Your Grave, and, after several early line-up attempts, settled on Igor Cavalera (drums), Max Cavalera (vocals/guitar), Paulo Junior(bass) and Jairo "T" Guedz (guitar; who was soon after replaced by Andreas Kisser (ex-Pestilence)).
 One of the early members was vocalist Wagner Lamounier who would go on to be leader of the pioneering Brazilian black metal band Sarcófago.

 Their first release was the aforementioned shared EP with fellow Brazilians Overdose and their Século XX recording but the resulting debut, Bestial Devastation (1985), suffered from poor quality and insufficient distribution.
 In 1986 Morbid Visions, their debut album, came proving to be the last for Jairo Guedez, with Andreas Kisser replacing him for the 1987 follow-up Schizophrenia and it's infamous instrumental Inquisition Symphony track.
 The album proved to be an economic loss for the act for the bootlegging in Europe to the tune of 30,000 copies offered them no royalties from the sales.
 The release, however, showed much more promise, and the Beneath The Remains LP (1989) was their first with the Dutch based 'Roadrunner' label that legally distributed their work, and offered them a larger worldwide audience.
 The addition of American Scott Burns on the production side gave it a "grown up" and professional polish never before seen from a Brazilian band, add to that the growing awareness of thrash metal, and now death metal coming into its own, and it was a match made in heaven!
 The video for it was shot in East Germany (before the fall of the cold war), not to mention a worldwide tour with Sodom that saw them meet Metallica, Motorhead, and other idols.